Early Childhood Studies

 A Flexible Online Degree Program for Childcare Professionals

-- Apply knowledge of young children’s development and needs from birth to age eight to create healthy, respectful, supportive, engaging, and challenging learning environments.
+Engage your knowledge of young children’s development to create healthy, respectful, supportive, engaging, and challenging learning environments.

 - Select and apply developmentally, culturally, and linguistically appropriate formal and informal modes of individual assessment.